-Understanding Native Mobile App
+Understanding Native Mobile App Development in 2023

 When Apple released the first iPhone in 2007, the demand for mobile apps skyrocketed.
 For each type of operating system, developers use different types of programming languages.